Provender Nurseries Biosecurity and Plant Health Policy

 - Use extra care whilst unloading deliveries.

-- To check for any biosecurity & plant health issues.
+- Check for any biosecurity and plant health issues.

 - Keep up to date on the changes in policies internally and government policies, by reading memos and asking questions.